 There are a number of different types of cards available, for details on how and when to use them click here or read the definitions below.

-There are 4 different types of debit card: Maestro, Mastercard, Visa Electron and Visa Debit.
+There are several types of Debit Card, the fiour major debit cards being Maestro, Mastercard, Visa Electron and Visa Debit.

 Visa Electron checks the balance of your account before you are allowed to make a purchase, whereas Maestro, Mastercard and Visa Debit do not check meaning you can go overdrawn.

 For details on what it means to be overdrawn, click here.

 For a guide to the types of debit cards available, follow this link.

 A comprehensive guide to using Debit Cards is available from MoneyHelper.

 A credit card lets you pay for purchases using borrowed money (on credit), which you can pay back later with interest.
 More information on credit cards can be found in the Credit section of Advice Gateway, follow this link to see more.

 Most debit and credit cards let you to pay up to £100 by holding your card to a card reader without having to enter your PIN.
 This is known as Contactless Payment.